-For further information on things to do and see in and around Belfast please go to Visit Belfast who have assisted us in organising this conference.
-Visit Belfast also have 5 different downloadable guides which you may be interested in.
+For further information on things to do and see in and around Belfast please go to Visit Belfast.

 To find out more about Belfast please watch the short video.

-The weather in Belfast at the end of June can be best described as ‘sunny with a chance of rain’.
-Temperatures are usually around 20 degrees Celsius but can swing from 15 to 30 degrees Celsius so it is worth checking the forecast in the week leading up to the conference.
+The weather in Belfast in November can be best described as ‘autumnal’.
+Sun and rain alternate -- watch out for rainbows!
+Temperatures are usually around 10 degrees Celsius but can swing from 6 to 15 degrees Celsius so it is worth checking the forecast in the week leading up to the conference.